elee131/UBC_Fountains/README.md

 - as a user, I want to be able to mark a pin as "unavailable" or "broken"
 - as a user, I want to be able to make edits on a pin's information
 - as a user, I want to be able to search pins by buildings or tags
-- as a user, I want to be able to remove broken ones from favourites
 - as a user, I want to be able to view all pins in my favourites and all pins present in the program
 - I want to be able to save my pins and favourites to file